Travel Warning Petitions

 - A statement of support from your faculty sponsor using the form designated for this purpose.

-- A signed copy of your course approval form
+- A signed copy of your course approval form (study abroad only)

 - A Supplemental Assumption of Risk and Waiver Form for your country of destination, signed by you and by your parents or guardians

 - Information about the study abroad program, foreign university, internship site, or agency where you plan to conduct your course work, research, internship, or project.